Episode 17: He’s Able

 The organ melts into the abyss as Marceline’s falsetto, raw and emotional, transforms the soft lullaby into a mournful dirge.

-Marceline’s performance of “Black Baby,” speaks to a promise she made to her adopted black child, as well as a promise she and her husband made to all the children of the Temple: “Mommy and daddy will protect you and keep you safe from harm.”
-Judging by the emotion in Marceline’s voice, it was a promise she felt passionately about.
+Marceline’s performance of “Black Baby” speaks to a promise she made to her adopted Black child, as well as a promise she and her husband made to all the children of the Temple: “Mommy and daddy will protect you and keep you safe from harm.”
+Judging by the emotion in Marceline’s voice, it was a promise she felt passionate about.
 The tragic beauty of Richard’s cello ominously transforms the piece with soulful phrases, like tears caught in your throat.

 The music of the Temple would go on evolving with the message in Jack's absence.
 Life in the jungle influenced the music.
 Guyana was now their home.

-Jack Arnold Beam: You know when, down there in Jonestown, it was during his sermons and stuff he would stop and let somebody sing, you know maybe solo, and would have the choir, the band participate in that while he is shooting up his cocaine.
-When they got everybody down there to Jonestown they called it The Express.
+Jack Arnold Beam: “Down there in Jonestown, it was during his sermons and stuff he would stop and let somebody sing, you know, maybe solo, and would have the choir, the band participate in that while he is shooting up his cocaine.
+When they got everybody down there to Jonestown, they called it The Express.
 And Anita [Ijames Kelley], Anita worked with getting it organized, her and Deanna Wilkinson.
-Deanna Wilkinson was a super fine player and singer.
+Deanna Wilkinson was a super fine player and singer.”

 Q352: Deanna Wilkinson sings “1981.”